The Intricate Dance of Prompt Complexity, Quality, Diversity, and Consistency in T2I Models: Evaluation of Synthetic Data Generated from T2I Models

 Reference-free metrics are suitable for evaluating the utility of synthetic data in the wild with prompts only.
 Yet, in our analysis, the prompts are extracted from existing datasets, \emph{containing both images and texts}, therefore enabling the use of reference-based metrics for evaluation too.
 The CC12M results are presented in Figures~\ref{fig:marginal_dinov2_SDexpansion_cc12m}.
 We leave the ImageNet-1k results in Figure~\ref{fig:marginal_dinov2_SDexpansion_in1k} in Appendix~\ref{app:reference_based_in1k}.
 These figures reveal that as prompt complexity increases, there is an overall tendency for synthetic data to improve its precision, density and coverage in both CC12M and ImageNet-1k datasets, suggesting that more detailed captions, grounded on the real images, help generate data that lies within the support of the reference dataset.
 This also aligns with our synthetic experimental results showing that generalizing to general (lower complexity) prompts results in mode concentration and larger distributional gap (Figure~\ref{fig:synthetic_general_cat}). \looseness-1

 Figures~\ref{fig:marginal_dinov2_SDexpansion_cc12m} and~\ref{fig:marginal_dinov2_SDexpansion_in1k} also show that advanced guidance methods and prompt expansion lead to overall better FDD than vanilla guidance.
 When it comes to coverage, prompt expansion also exhibits high performance compared to the vanilla guidance in most cases, although its benefits are less pronounced for higher complexity prompts.
 The improvements in coverage come, in both cases, at the expense of precision and density.
-This is perhaps expected as 1) prompt expansion may include details via pre-trained language models that are not present in the real images, therefore deviating the generation process from the reference data\footnote{This can be understood as a mis-alignment between the likelihood estimation from the pre-trained language model and from the real image dataset.}; and 2) advanced guidance approaches may push the generation process outside of the real data manifold, resulting in reduced precision \wrt the vanilla guidance.\looseness-1
+This is perhaps expected as 1) prompt expansion may include details via pre-trained language models that are not present in the real images, therefore deviating the generation process from the reference data\footnote{This can be understood as a mis-alignment between the likelihood estimation from the pre-trained language model and from the real image dataset.}; and 2) advanced guidance approaches may push the generation process outside of the real data manifold, resulting in reduced precision \wrt the vanilla guidance. \xf{The drop in precision and density shows the trade-off of creativity and fidelity to the real data distribution, emphasizing a cautious usage of T2I models for different downstream applications.
+We give a discussion in Appendix~\ref{app:trade-off-creativity-fidelity}.}\looseness-1

 Interestingly, LDMv1.5 model has better overall performance (lower FDD) compared to LDMv3.5L model across different guidance methods, prompt expansion, and prompt lengths.
 However, as shown in section~\ref{sec:reference_free}, LDMv3.5L performs better than LDMv1.5 on reference-free quality and consistency metrics, only falling short in diversity, as shown in Figures~\ref{fig:diversity_SDexpansion_cc12m}, \ref{fig:quality_SDexpansion_cc12m}, and \ref{fig:consistency_SDexpansion_cc12m}.
 This suggests that the diversity is a key characteristic of real-world image distributions.
 Thus, synthetic data from models that fail to capture the diverse nature of the real world may lead to lower general performance in real-world applications even though the models advance the state-of-the-art generation quality in reference-free settings.
 Similar findings may be observed for the ImageNet-1k dataset, presented in Figures~\ref{fig:diversity_SDexpansion_in1k}, \ref{fig:quality_SDexpansion_in1k}, \ref{fig:consistency_SDexpansion_in1k}, and~\ref{fig:marginal_dinov2_SDexpansion_in1k}.\looseness-1